How can we keep the environment clean?

 At Spuerkeess, we believe that our profitability is closely linked to sustainability.
 Being profitable in the long term goes hand in hand with the gradual improvement of our environmental and social performance.
 As a Bank centered on Luxembourg territory, we will support initiatives for sustainable finance (e.g. LSFI) and we align with Government and European Union programs.
 The objective is to help reduce greenhouse gas emissions in Luxembourg by 55% by 2030.

-This implies that we commit to raising the awareness of our employees as well as supporting economic players towards a sustainable economy while demonstrating an understanding of sectoral and socio-democratic challenges.
+This implies that we commit to raising the awareness of our employees as well as supporting economic players towards a sustainable economy while demonstrating an understanding of sectoral and socio-demographic challenges.

-As a Luxembourg banking player that has signed the United Nations Principles for Responsible Banking, we are committed to align our business strategy gradually with the United Nations Sustainable Development Goals as well as the Paris Climate Agreement.
+As a Luxembourg banking player that has signed the United Nations Principles for Responsible Banking, we are committed to aligning our business strategy progressively with the United Nations Sustainable Development Goals and the Paris Climate Agreement.
 In 2021, we signed the Net-Zero Banking Alliance, which aims to mobilise the financial sector in favour of the climate.